Bone cancer is treated in our Orthopedic Oncology Program within the Upstate Cancer Center.

 - Exposure to radiation

 - Family history of bone cancer

-- Pain at the tumor location
+- Pain at the tumor site

-- Swelling or a lump at the location of the tumor
+- Swelling or a lump at the tumor site

-- Deep bone pain that is severe enough to wake you up
+- Deep bone pain

 - Unexplained weight loss

-- Trouble breathing
+- Problems breathing

 - Fever or night sweats

 The doctor will ask about symptoms and past health.
 A physical exam will be done.